ankaan/ludd-git/slides.md

 ```

 ---
+## Pull Requests / Merge Requests
+Server side workflow to help with:
+* Code reviews.
+* Verify code before it is merged.

+---
 ## What if I use Windows?

 * msysgit (installs a shell and works just like on Linux.)
+* There is also WSL now.
 * Git Extensions (a GUI-application.)
-* Built into your IDE (Eclipse, IntelliJ Idea, PyCharm, etc.)
+* Built into your IDE (VSCode, Eclipse, IntelliJ Idea, PyCharm, etc.)
 * There are GUI programs for other operating systems also.

 ---